nicholschm/theodinprojectWiki/Linux-Installation-Guide.md

 $ sudo systemctl status redis-server
 ```

-It should see something that says Redis is active.
+You should see something that says Redis is active.

 ## Set up Postgres
 Skip this if you have already installed and setup a user for postgresql.